Francesco-E-Vallone/RNAseq-alignment-quant/README.md

  •	BAM file generation

- •	Read count normalization to TPM (Transcripts Per Million)
+ •	Read count normalization (featureCounts)

 The goal is to generate high-quality, gene-level normalized expression data suitable for downstream analysis and visualization.